 That being said, the romance in this novel was sweet.
 I loved that Grace and Eva got to develop, fight, and fall in love while dealing with their separate traumas in a very teenager-y way.
 I loved their dedication to their crafts of piano and ballet.
 I loved the great representation of a bisexual relationship, which was ownvoices for the author.
 Eva is a mixed ballet dancer, and the trouble she had in that was discussed very well.

-Overall, this was a three star read for me.
+Overall, How to Make A Wish was a three star read for me.
 I completely understand why others loved this book, but it just wasn’t meant for me overall.
 It might be for you, though!
 If you think it might be, you can pick up a copy at Amazon, Indiebound, or your other favorite bookseller!

 Disclaimer: All links to Indiebound and Amazon are affiliate links, which means that if you buy through those links, I will make a small amount of money off of it.